devopsdays/devopsdays-web/utilities/docs/workflow/README.md

 ![](img/netlify-settings.jpg)

 (Note.
-The build command is `hugo_0.19 --theme=devopsdays-theme --buildDrafts=false`; don't worry about the hugo version as this is handled in a settings file already in your repository)
+The build command is `hugo_0.19 --theme=devopsdays-theme --buildDrafts=false`; don't worry about the hugo version as this is handled in a [settings file](https://github.com/devopsdays/devopsdays-web/blob/master/netlify.toml) already in your repository.
+We have to put in a build command, even though it will be over-ridden.)

 Finish up by clicking on "Deploy Site".
 We aren't done, but this takes us to the next steps.